Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: CodeGym Statistics

 \section{CodeGym Statistics}

-We list the CodeGym statistics in Figure~\ref{fig:data_stats} and Table~\ref{tab:env_size_compare}.
-As shown in Table~\ref{tab:env_size_compare}, CodeGym contains many more environments compared to previous agent training works, as well as the number of task configurations, which supports large-scale agent reinforcement training.
-Each environment has its unique tool set with an average toolkit size of 6.52.
+We present the CodeGym statistics in Figure~\ref{fig:data_stats} and Table~\ref{tab:env_size_compare}.
+As shown in Table~\ref{tab:env_size_compare}, CodeGym offers significantly more environments and task configurations than prior agent training benchmarks, enabling large-scale reinforcement learning.
+Each environment is equipped with a distinct toolset, with an average toolkit size of 6.52.